 10 Best Tasting Pineapple Tarts You Should Try in Singapore

 Time flies!
 We have just welcome 2020 three weeks ago.
-Yet, in about another three weeks’ time, we will be having our annual reunion dinner with our loved ones to welcome the Lunar New Year!
-This festive is all about getting together with your family and friends, catching up over a scrumptious spread of Chinese delicacies.
+Yet, in about a weeks’ time, we will be having our annual reunion dinner with our loved ones to welcome the Lunar New Year!
+This festive season is all about getting together with your family and friends, and catching up over a scrumptious spread of Chinese delicacies.
 Well, our favourite part of the Lunar New Year is getting to savour some of the BEST pineapple tarts in Singapore!

 History of Pineapple Tarts

 Have you wondered how pineapple tarts were brought into Singapore?
 The pineapple was first introduced to Asia by the Spaniards and Portuguese in the 16th and 17th centuries.
 The years that followed saw widespread pineapple plantations in Singapore which resulted in the country becoming an important center of the global pineapple-canning industry.
 One of the big pineapple plantation in Singapore is at the northern part of Singapore, where the present Yishun Town is located.

 The creation of pineapple tarts was largely attributed to the Peranakans who were strongly influenced by the Portuguese settlers in Malaya, who in turn were well-known for their pastries and tarts.
 With the abundance of pineapples in the area, it was being turned into pineapple jam/paste.
 Combining the pastries and pineapple paste gave birth to the popular pineapple tarts today.